An accelerated nursing school is a great educational option if you want to transition into the nursing profession sooner rather than later.

 - Nasogastric tube insertion

 Once you master key nursing skills, you’ll participate in simulation labs.
-During these labs you’ll have the chance to hone problem solving, collaboration and critical-thinking skills in context without the fear of harming a real patient.
+During these labs, you’ll have the chance to refine problem solving, collaboration and critical-thinking skills in context without the fear of harming a real patient.
 Working with a group of your peers, you’ll apply learned skills on high-tech medical manikins to simulate real-life situations, then debrief with instructors to learn ways you can improve.

 Real-World Clinical Rotations

 While nursing coursework and labs are important parts of your accelerated nursing education, nothing prepares you more for what to expect as a registered nurse than clinical rotations.
 Starting your first semester in the Averett ABSN program, you can expect to work alongside an experienced nurse in a real-world health care setting.

 Here, you’ll learn the ins and outs of caring for patients in diverse practice areas ranging from adult to mental health and maternal- and child-focused care.
 Under this setup, you’ll have the opportunity to “find your fit” in the nursing world and network with health care professionals across a wide variety of disciplines.

 In all, you’ll complete 488 clinical hours at top health care facilities around Hampton Roads as well as 97 clinical hours via simulation at the Norfolk ABSN Learning Site.
 That adds up to 585 clinical hours, during which you’ll have access to some of the area’s top health care professionals.
 You may even have a chance to connect with hospital leadership during the Transition to Practice I course during semester 4.

 Supportive Faculty and Staff